Power SuppliesSignal Generators

 Video demodulator Schematic diagram

-Once the channel tuning and adjustment of L1 – C7 is correct, the AFC circuit ,L2 – Cmay be tuned for the center-zero reading of the meter (half supply voltage at AFC output).
-Resistor Rand Rhold the other terminal of Mat the half supply voltage and at the same time limit the current through the meter to about 100µA.
+After ensuring the correctness of channel tuning and adjustment of L1–C7, the AFC circuit (L2–C8) can be tuned to achieve the center-zero reading on the meter, indicating half the supply voltage at the AFC output.
+Resistors R5 and R6 serve the dual purpose of maintaining the other terminal of M1 at half the supply voltage and limiting the current through the meter to approximately 100µA.

 Related Articles